cenef-sk/ttc-web/README.md

 ## Installation

-1. Install node for your platform (tested under versions 9.4.0 and 8.9.4) https://nodejs.org/en/download/
+1. Install node for your platform (tested under versions 12.19.0) https://nodejs.org/en/download/

 2. For better management of different versions of node installed on your computer use:
   * windows: https://github.com/coreybutler/nvm-windows
   * linux/macos: https://github.com/creationix/nvm

-3. Install angular cli to your system (tested under version 1.7.1) `npm install -g @angular/cli`
+3. Install angular cli to your system (tested under version Angular CLI: 7.3.6) `npm install -g @angular/cli`

 4. Clone or fork source code from our git repository